digitensions/MACEscripts/README.md

 e.g. 'home/Dave/Desktop/output.mp4'
 Providing only a filename - e.g. 'file.mp4' - will export to the directory the script is in.

+Do you want to deinterlace this file? ('y'/'n')
 Do you want a watermark overlay on the output video? ('y'/'n') Do you want to trim this file? ('y'/'n')